peercoin/frosty/README.md

 will be produced in `platform-build` and a copy will be placed in `frosty/build` so that the tests can be run using `melos test`.

-When using frosty, the shared library is expected within the `$PWD/build/` directory or within the library paths.
+The shared library is expected within the `$PWD/build/` directory or within the library paths.

 ### Android Builds